abdellatif-laghjaj/todo-list/README.md

 ## 10. License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for personal or commercial projects.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) and was originally developed by [@abdellatif-laghjaj](https://github.com/abdellatif-laghjaj) and refactored by [@takitajwar17](https://github.com/takitajwar17).

----

-Thank you for using the Todo List App!
-If you have any questions or suggestions, please feel free to reach out.